 - 1. Our initial training begins during employee orientation where all new employees will be issued their employee handbook.
 Classroom or online training on this day will include, but not be limited to:

 - a.
 Code of Conduct;

 - b.
 Marijuana Regulations;

 - c.
 Security and Safety;

 - d.
 Emergency Procedures/Disaster Plan;

 - e.
 Diversion of Marijuana;

 - f.
 Terminatable Offences;

 - g.
 Confidential Information;

 - h.
 Employee Policies (all employee policies from the handbook will be covered) including but not limited to;

-- i.
-Alcohol, smoke and drug-free workplace;
+- Alcohol, smoke and drug-free workplace;

 - ii.
 Equal Employment Policy;

 - iii.
 Anti-Harassment and Sexual Harassment Policy;

 - iv.
 Americans with Disability Act;

 - v.
 Employee Assistance Policy; and

 - vi.
 Diversity Plan

-- 2. After the initial training is complete agents will be trained on job specific areas depending on their duties.
+- After the initial training is complete agents will be trained on job specific areas depending on their duties.
 This training can be done in a classroom setting, online or computerized or by means of on the job training ("OJT").

 - 3. All Wellman Farm Agents will receive a minimum of 8 hours of training annually.

 - 4. Wellman Farm will record, maintain and store documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters.
 These records will be stored in the Agents Personnel File.
 Training records will be retrained by Wellman Farm for at least one year after agents' termination.

-- 5. When implemented and available, Wellman Farm will require all of its Agents to attend and complete a Responsible Vendor Training Program and designated as a "responsible vendor"

-- a.
-After the responsible vendor designation is applied each Wellman Farm owner, manager, and employee involved in the handling and sale of marijuana for adult use will successfully complete the program once every year thereafter to maintain designation as a "responsible vendor."
+- 5. When implemented and available, Wellman Farm will require all of its Agents to attend and complete a Responsible Vendor Training Program within 90 days of being hired and be designated as a "responsible vendor" - a.
+After the responsible vendor designation is applied each Wellman Farm owner, manager, and employee involved in the handling and sale of marijuana for adult use will successfully complete the program once every year thereafter to maintain designation as a "responsible vendor." - b.

-- b.
-Although administrative employees who do not handle or sell marijuana are not required to take the responsible vendor program, Wellman Farm will allow and encourage them to attend on a voluntary basis.

-- c.
 Wellman Farm will maintain records of responsible vendor training program compliance for four years and make them available to inspection by the Commission and any other applicable licensing authority upon request during normal business hours.